albertisaac12/Learn-Rust/README.md

 The `floating-point` type by default is `f64` but `f32` is also possible, while `f64 is double precision` `f32 is single precision`

 **If you add a semicolon `;` to the end of an expression, you turn it into a statement, and it will then not return a value.**

+## STACK HEAP

+**All data stored on the stack must have a known, fixed size.**
+**Data with an unknown size at compile time or a size that might change must be stored on the heap instead.**
+**The heap is less organized: when you put data on the heap, you request a certain amount of space.
+The memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location.**
+**This process is called allocating on the heap and is sometimes abbreviated as just allocating (pushing values onto the stack is not considered allocating)**

+## NOTE

+**Each value in Rust has an owner.**
+**There can only be one owner at a time.**
+**When the owner goes out of scope, the value will be dropped.**

+---

+# NOTE: **READ THE ./src/Udemy/ownership.rs for the ownership**

+---

+## Slices

+Slices in rust let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.

+Slices essentially point to data.

+They are passed by reference to functions i.e borrowing.
+You can use them to fetch portions of data and customize what you what to slice.